 - Bill Introduced: H.R.
 3892: Student Loan Borrowers' Bill of Rights Act of 2013 January 14, 2014 To establish student loan borrowers' rights to basic consumer protections, reasonable and flexible repayment options, access to earned credentials, and effective loan cancellation in exchange for public service, and for other purposes.

-- Greektown Holdings, LLC (Greektown Casino) Bankruptcy New Filing Alert: Stipulation Regarding Motion For An Extension Of A Pending Deadline April 18, 2014 On April 18, 2014, a stipulation regarding motion for an extension of a pending deadline was filed in the bankruptcy case of Greektown Holdings, LLC (Greektown Casino) and its affiliates.
-The filing was assigned docket number 3807 and is described on
+- Hedwin Corporation Bankruptcy New Filing Alert: Stipulation Regarding Motion For Authority To Obtain Debtor-In-Possession Financing April 21, 2014 On April 21, 2014, a stipulation regarding motion for authority to obtain debtor-in-possession financing was filed in the bankruptcy case of Hedwin Corporation and its affiliates.
+The filing was assigned docket number 91 and is described on the

-- Chemtura Corporation Bankruptcy New Filing Alert: Order Regarding The Motion For Relief From The Discharge Injunction Or Entry Of A Final Decree April 18, 2014 On April 18, 2014, an order regarding the motion for relief from the discharge injunction or entry of a final decree was filed in the bankruptcy case of Chemtura Corporation and its affiliates.
-The filing was assigned docket number 5871 and is
+- Hedwin Corporation Bankruptcy New Filing Alert: Stipulation Regarding Motion For Authority To Obtain Debtor-In-Possession Financing April 21, 2014 On April 21, 2014, a stipulation regarding motion for authority to obtain debtor-in-possession financing was filed in the bankruptcy case of Hedwin Corporation and its affiliates.
+The filing was assigned docket number 92 and is described on the

 - Saab Automobile AB et al v.
 General Motors Company August 6, 2012